sjchiass/kibbot/README.md

 There is a white wire heading from the 3 D batteries to the board.

 There are pairs of wires each going to the motor and to the lever switch.
-The motor's rotating structure has corners that press on the switch three times during each complete revolution.
+The motor's rotating structure has corners that press on the switch three times during each complete spin.

-To take this apart, I simply cut all the wires at about midpoint.
+To take this apart, I just cut all the wires at about midpoint.
 This left me with

-  * a disconnected main board.
+  * disconnected main board.
-  * VCC and ground
+  * red voltage and black ground
-  * positive and negative for the motor
+  * yellow positive and grey negative for the motor
-  * ground for the switch and a blue wire for the returning signal
+  * black ground for the switch's input and blue wire for the returning signal

-I terminated all the wire ends with Dupont connectors.
+I finished all the cut wire ends with Dupont connectors.
+This way I can easily rewire the feeder back to its original state.
 It didn't really matter whether they were male or female connectors.
-I have plenty of either kind to connect them.
+I've plenty of either kind to connect them.

 ### Putting together the new board

-Putting together the new Raspberry Pi setup is not hard provided you have the parts.
+Putting together the new Raspberry Pi setup is not hard if you have the parts.
 We just need to control the motor and read the switch to determine the motor's position.

 Before that we need to power things.
 The power supply can be connected to the Pi's 5V and ground pins.
 On the Pi Zero, these pins are connected to the Pi's power rails, so they're okay to use this way.
-If this isn't to your liking, I see two alternatives: first, run a 5V power supply with the right connector for your Pi through the back of the feeder, or second wire your own power connector to the VCC and GND in the feeder.
-You can find USB breakboard boards for micro USB and USB-C to make your life easier.
+If this isn't to your liking, I see two alternatives.
+One: run a 5V power supply with the right connector for your Pi through a hole the back of the feeder case.
+Two: wire your own USB power connector to the voltage and ground in the feeder.
+You can find USB breakout boards for [micro-B USB](https://www.sparkfun.com/products/10031) and [USB-C](https://www.sparkfun.com/products/23055) to make your life easier.

 The motor can be connected to a Motor Pi Hat.
-Put the hat on the Pi, secure the motor's wires into the screw terminal, and feed 5V into the controller's external voltage.
+Put the hat on the Pi, secure the motor's wires into the screw terminal, and feed 5V into the controller's own power.

 ![Photo and diagram of switch connection to the Pi](./images/switch_circuit.png)

-The switch in the feeder drives its output to ground when pressed, so you will need to drive your Pi's digital input pin high to 3.3V volt with a pull-up resistor (I use 4.7kohm).
+The switch in the feeder drives its output to ground when pressed, so you'll need to drive your Pi's digital input pin high to 3.3V volt with a pull-up resistor (I use 4.7kohm).
 What this all means is that when the switch is not pressed, your Pi will read ON or HIGH at 3.3V.
-When the switch is pressed, its connection to ground will drive your input pin to ground along with it: this is thanks to the pull-up resistor that will "weaken" the 3.3V so that the ground signal can easily overwhelm it.
+When the switch is pressed, the connection to ground will drive your input pin to OFF or LOW along with it: this is thanks to the pull-up resistor that will "weaken" the 3.3V so that the ground signal can easily overwhelm it.

-There is an extra wrinkle though: the switch will be noisy, meaning that it will bounce around HIGH and LOW as it switches (or just when it feels like it).
-This means that it will be hard to detect what the switch is really doing.
-The noise can be reduced with a 104 ceramic capacitor accross the the input pin and the ground (one leg of the capacitor on the digital pin, the other leg on the ground).
+There's an extra wrinkle though: the switch will be noisy, meaning that it'll bounce around HIGH and LOW as it switches (or just when it feels like it).
+This means that it'll be hard to detect what the switch is really doing.
+The noise can be reduced with a 0.1 uF ceramic capacitor accross the the input pin and the ground (one leg of the capacitor on the digital pin, the other leg on the ground).
 The capacitor will even out the power fluctuations.
-Still, it's worth making your Python code wait a few cycles to make sure a change between HIGH/LOW is genuine.
+Still, it's worth making your Python code wait a few cycles to make sure a change between HIGH and LOW is genuine, which I show later.

-(I have never been good at diagnosing these noise issues in the past.
-To do a better job I would need an oscilloscope to measure the fluctuations' frequencies.
-That would let me select the right capacitor to filter.
-A multimeter does not update nearly fast enough to get the shape of the noise from the switch.
-Oscilloscopes takes measurements more than a million times per second and graph them for you.)
+(I've never been good at diagnosing these noise issues.
+To do a better job I'd need an oscilloscope to measure the fluctuations' frequencies.
+That would let me select the right capacitor to filter it.
+A multimeter doesn't update nearly fast enough to get the frequency of the noise from the switch.
+Oscilloscopes take measurements more than a million times per second and graph them for you.
+That's what you need to do a nice clean job.)

 ### Software strategy

 To control the Kibbot I use a very simple Flask server.
-This puts the the Kibbot on the LAN, and if you have a VPN configured, it also opens up remote control.
+This puts the the Kibbot on the LAN, and if you have a VPN configured, it also opens it up to distant remote control.

 Flask is a simple web server.
 When a visitor requests a URL, the server runs the appropriate Python code.
 If the user requests a URL or path that does not exist, the server returns an error.
-So Flask creates a website with some Python code living inside.
+So Flask creates a website with some Python code living inside, and you can make it do all sorts of things.

 The Kibbot simply needs to have a page with a link to dispense food.
-When the visitor clicks the link, the bot dispenses one portion of food.
+When the visitor clicks the link, the bot dispenses a portion.
 On the server, Python accesses the Raspberry Pi's GPIO pins.
-These pins are connected to the motor and the switch, so Python can drive the motor and stop it when necessary.
+These pins are connected to the motor and the switch, so Python can drive the motor and stop it when done.

 Controlling the motor is not difficult, thanks to the Motor Pi Hat.
-The board's GitHub repo has [an example](https://github.com/modmypi/SN754410NE-Motor-Controller/blob/master/pwm_motor.py) you can quickly adapt and use.
-The RPi.GPIO library already has all it needs, and no additional libraries are necessary.
+The board's GitHub repo has [an example](https://github.com/modmypi/SN754410NE-Motor-Controller/blob/master/pwm_motor.py) you can easily adapt and use.
+The RPi.GPIO library already has all it needs, and no extra libraries are necessary.
 Once the pins are assigned, the code can set the motor's speed.
 When it's time to stop, the `.stop()` method is called.

 ```python
 # Make it so GPIO pins by their system number, not their position.
 The two sets